divijghose/firedrake/Firedrake-meeting-2022-11-02.md

 Apologies:

-## CW: `assign` for weighted sums

-https://github.com/firedrakeproject/firedrake/pull/2562 is very nearly done.
-Currently the only failures are in pyadjoint (https://github.com/dolfin-adjoint/pyadjoint/pull/93) where `assign` in Firedrake now fails but switching to `interpolate` breaks FEnICs.
-What should I do?

 ## RNH: Issue [2595](https://github.com/firedrakeproject/firedrake/issues/2595)
 The UFL update to fenics main made certain things not work any more and is currently breaking Gusto